solana-labs/solana/docs/src/apps/jsonrpc-api.md

 The result field will be an array of:
 * `<string>` - transaction signature as base-58 encoded string

+The signatures will be ordered based on the Slot in which they were confirmed in, from lowest to highest Slot

 #### Example:

 ```bash